 - Online Bachelor of Arts in Healthy Lifestyle Management

-With 268,738 residents as of 2013, Lincoln is the second largest city in Nebraska and the center of the Lincoln metropolitan area.
+With 268,738 residents as of 2013, Lincoln is the second largest city in Nebraska and the center of the Lincoln metropolitan area, according to the U.S. Census Bureau.
 Approximately 35.9 percent of the population ages 25 and up held a bachelor's degree from 2008-2012, while an astounding 93.3 percent had at least a high school diploma.
 The National Center of Education Statistics shows a total of 11 colleges and universities in the Lincoln area, including small technical and career colleges and plenty of larger colleges.
-With a low cost of living and an economy built around service industries, higher education, finance, publishing, and manufacturing, Lincoln is another great city in Nebraska to lay down roots.
+With a an affordable cost of living and an economy built around service industries, higher education, finance, publishing, and manufacturing, Lincoln is another great city in Nebraska to lay down roots.
 The following schools contribute to the economy and culture of the area:

 University of Nebraska-Lincoln